Sword of the Spirits: The Prince in Waiting

-Thirteen-year-old Luke is the son of a Captain, one of the semi-hereditary caste of officers of the army of his home city of Winchester.
+The Prince in Waiting was published 19 October 1970.In the novel, 13-year-old Luke is the son of a captain, one of the semi-hereditary caste of officers of the army of his home city of Winchester.
 Luke has had an uneventful childhood and looks forward to his fifteenth year, when he will begin training for his own military career.
 By a twist of fate he becomes the toast of the city when he leads his team to victory in the annual mock combat tournament.
 A series of machinations by religious and political leaders results in his father becoming the new Prince of Winchester, and in Luke being named as his successor and future "Prince of Princes".
-Luke is, on the whole, pleased with his new position and takes pleasure in the nobleman's pastimes of hunting, hawking, riding, and military drill.
+Luke is, on the whole, pleased with his new position and takes pleasure in the nobleman's pastimes of hunting, falconry, riding, and military drill.
 Luke also takes pride in his father's success in leading the city to a number of victories on the battlefield.
 But before Luke reaches the age of seventeen his mother is murdered, his father is treacherously killed, and his elder half-brother Peter has engineered his own succession as the new Prince.
 Luke, realising that his position as a dispossessed heir is precarious, escapes the city for the Sanctuary of the High Seers, where he learns their surprising secrets.